ar-visions/orbiter/README.md

     path src      = f(path, "/src/A/test/a-test.c");
     app->debug    = dbg(
         location,  f(path, "/src/A/debug/test/a-test"),
+        target,    app);

-        target,    app); # this will use A-type bind API to lookup ALL required/optional methods to bind on your app, and give errors for ones that fail to bind; this is automatic API on C set_breakpoint(a->debug, src, 19, 0);
+    # this will use A-type bind API to lookup ALL required/optional methods
+    # to bind on your app, and give errors for ones that fail to bind
+    # this is automatic API bindings, with errors to guide you.

+    set_breakpoint(a->debug, src, 19, 0);
     set_breakpoint(a->debug, src, 20, 0);
     start(a->debug);